Cover Natasha Moor of Natasha Moor Cosmetics (Photo: Instagram/@natashamoorcosmetics)

 “I work with women who have been through the worst to try and help build back their confidence and to empower them,” she says.
 “Through that experience, I found so much joy in bringing them happiness, and the joy that it brings them is priceless.”

-3. Kavita Khosa, Purearth
+5. Kavita Khosa, Purearth

 Tatler Asia

-Above Kavita Khosa (Photo: Courtesy of Purearth)
+Above Kavita Khosa (Photo: courtesy of Purearth)

 Tatler Asia

-Above (Photo: Courtesy of Purearth)
+Above Purearth Mitta face mask (Photo: courtesy of Purearth)

 On a trip to the Himalayas in 1998, Indian-born, Hong Kong-based Kavita Khosa discovered the agriculture and beauty rituals of the area.
 The trip also inspired her to reconnect with her Indian heritage.
 She quit her job as a lawyer to learn about Ayurveda and advanced cosmetic science.